krayon/godot3.module.enet/README.md

 - **reset()** - forcefully disconnect a peer (foreign host is not notified)
 - **peer_disconnect(data:Integer)** - request a disconnection from a peer (data default: 0)
 - **disconnect_later(data:Integer)** - request disconnection after all queued packets have been sent (data default: 0)
+  - NOTE: Queued packets here refers to those queued in the ENet library itself, _**NOT**_ in the Godot ENet module.
+To account for these, you should first check that `get_message_count()` is returning zero before calling `disconnect_later`.
 - **disconnect_now(data:Integer)** - forcefully disconnect peer (notification is sent, but not guaranteed to arrive) (data default: 0)
 - **send_packet(packet:PoolByteArray, channel_id:int, type:int)** - type must be one of `GDNetMessage.UNSEQUENCED`, `GDNetMessage.SEQUENCED`, or `GDNetMessage.RELIABLE`
 - **send_var(var:Variant, channel_id:Integer, type:Integer)** - type must be one of `GDNetMessage.UNSEQUENCED`, `GDNetMessage.SEQUENCED`, or `GDNetMessage.RELIABLE`
 - **set_timeout(limit:int, min_timeout:Integer, max_timeout:Integer)**
     - **limit** - A factor that is multiplied with a value that based on the average round trip time to compute the timeout limit.
     - **min_timeout** - Timeout value, in milliseconds, that a reliable packet has to be acknowledged if the variable timeout limit was exceeded before dropping the peer.
     - **max_timeout** - Fixed timeout in milliseconds for which any packet has to be acknowledged before dropping the peer.

 ## License
 Copyright (c) 2015 James McLean